CSGOpenSource/rasa-webchat/README.md

 # webchat

-A simple webchat widget to connect with a chatbot.
-Forked from [react-chat-widget](https://github.com/Wolox/react-chat-widget)
+A simple webchat widget to connect with a Rasa chatbot the CSG way.
+Forked from [rasa-webchat](https://github.com/mrbot-ai/rasa-webchat)
 ## Features

 - Text Messages